Major scrub fire in Wānaka now mostly contained - NZ Herald

 McRae said he was pleased no people or livestock had been injured but it was devastating to see the damage to the reserve.

 "I think of what happened at Lake Ohau or in Australia.
-Our firefighters deserve a good shout out," McRae said.
+Our firefighters deserve a good shout-out," McRae said.

 Several residents at Emerald Bay were advised to prepare for evacuation but did not need to.